 David is certified in the Polestar approach of Pilates training for rehabilitation, and is PMA-certified (“Pilates Method Alliance”).
 David also received classical Pilates training through Core Conditioning in Los Angeles, CA. He graduated from San Diego State University with a Masters in Exercise Physiology and spent five years teaching Human Anatomy and Dissection at SDSU and Miramar College, and continues to be a provider of continuing education coursework for students.
 His research study, "The Effects of Pilates Based Training on Gait and Balance in an Elderly Population" was published in the International Institute of Sport and Human Performance, and was presented at the American College of Sports Medicine (ACSM) national conference (Seattle, 1999).

 David worked in SDSU's Adult Fitness Program conducting maximal exercise testing and developing exercise prescriptions for adults of all fitness levels.
-His 14+ years, and 15,000+ hours of training and experience, has provided him with a diverse range of clientele, from the young and elderly, to competitive athletes.
+His 14+ years and 15,000+ hours of training and experience has provided him with a diverse range of clientele.
 These collective experiences allow him to bring a strong working knowledge of biomechanics and the musculature of the human body to every exercise session.
 David actively promotes a safe and effective exercise experience in his studio.
 He is an avid surfer, enjoys playing acoustic guitar and spending time with his family!

 Kate Machado is a Registered Dietitian (RD) who has been helping others make positive changes toward improved nutrition for health and sport performance for over eight years.
 She has been a Certified Specialist in Sports Dietetics (CSSD) for over six years, since receiving her Master’s Degree in Exercise Physiology and Nutrition from Cal State Long Beach.
 That is also where she completed her training to be a dietitian.
 She received her undergraduate degree from UC Berkeley in Nutritional Sciences.
 Some of her previous professional experience includes working as a Sport Dietitian at the Olympic Training Center, leading weight loss groups at the Cancer Center, and providing nutritional counseling and cooking classes at multiple eating disorder treatment centers.
 When not working or studying for her PhD, Kate can be found teaching her daughter the joys of cooking, or trail-running with her dogs.